akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 Beatrice stood a little apart, watching her father’s hands move as he described the work.
 They were still the hands of a warrior, even if they no longer held a blade in battle.
 She had seen him leave for war when she was small; she did not need to see him fight again.

 On the walk back, Harold fell silent.
-He watched his daughter as she walked beside him—the girl who had run the manor without being asked, whose bright eyes missed little, whose quick wit sometimes outpaced her judgment, who still spoke her thoughts aloud before deciding whether she ought to.
+He watched his daughter as she walked beside him, the girl who had run the manor without being asked, whose bright eyes missed little, whose quick wit sometimes outpaced her judgment, who still spoke her thoughts aloud before deciding whether she ought to.
 She had been doing a woman’s work on a child’s shoulders, and he had not told her it mattered.
 He had been too hollowed out to see it.

-“The hall looks well,“ he said at last.
-“Your mother would have been proud.“
+‘The hall looks well,’ he said at last.
+‘Your mother would have been proud.’

 Beatrice looked down at the track.
-“I tried to do what she would have done.“
+‘I tried to do what she would have done.’

-Harold thought of the months since Aldwina’s death—the red and golden leaves falling, the *boon-days* Beatrice had seen to, the harvest labour she had overseen, the *brewing-house* and the *buttery*, the sick she had tended the way her mother had taught her.
+Harold thought of the months since Aldwina’s death: the red and golden leaves falling, the *boon-days* Beatrice had seen to, the harvest labour she had overseen, the *brewing-house* and the *buttery*, the sick she had tended the way her mother had taught her.
 All of it done without complaint, without being asked.

-‘You have done well, Beatrice’
+‘You have done well, Beatrice.’

 They walked on and Harold almost smiled.